vincentgoudard/ReactiveJohn/README.md

 Licence
 ------
+"John was hastingly coded and is provided as is."
-If you happen to use John, please let me know what uts about!
+If you happen to use John, please let me know what you do with it!
-And if you have troubles using it, please let me knos abouotutè
+And if you have troubles using it, do not hesitate to contact me.